Shutze Awards Submission and Eligibility

-- Those members, in good standing, of the ICAA, Southeast Chapter.
-Please visit http://classicist-se.org/membership/join/for more information and to join ICAA.
+- Those members, in good standing, of the Institute of Classical Architecture & Art (ICAA).
+Please visit https://classicist-se.org/membership/join/for more information and to join ICAA.

-- Those with offices in the states of Alabama, Mississippi, Georgia, Tennessee, North Carolina, and South Carolina the projects may be from any location worldwide.
+- Those with offices in the states of Alabama, Mississippi, Georgia, Louisiana, North Carolina, South Carolina, and Tennessee the projects may be from any location worldwide.

-- Those with offices outside the Southeast Chapter Region, the projects must be located within the states of Alabama, Mississippi, Georgia, Tennessee, North Carolina, and South Carolina.
+- Those with offices outside the Southeast Chapter Region, the projects must be located within the states of Alabama, Mississippi, Georgia, Louisiana, North Carolina, South Carolina, and Tennessee.

 - The individual or firm making the submission must have the approval of all parties with legal ownership of the project, the client, architect and /or designer of record, or developer.

 - Those making the submission must have permission to use all photography and or printed material contained within the submission.
 The ICAA Southeast Chapter reserves the right to use all materials contained within the submission in future printed and digital media for promotional purposes.

 - For complete submission requirements please click – Here